 Kedarnath found his name from a king of Satyug named Kedar.
 The lord of Kedar is Kedarnath.
-According to beliefs Shri Adi Shankaracharya in around 800 AD built the current Kedarnath temple.
-The scientists believes that the temple is hard enough to endure the difficult weather conditions tho it was covered under snow for 400 years from 13th to 17th AD.
-Earlier at this place a temple was built Pandavas but it could not stand against Time.
+According to beliefs, Shri Adi Shankaracharya around 800 AD built the current Kedarnath temple.
+The scientists believe that the temple is hard enough to endure the difficult weather conditions tho it was covered under snow for 400 years from 13th to 17th AD.
+Earlier at this place, a temple was built by Pandavas but it could not stand against Time.

 Shri Badrinath Dham

-It is to said that in Badrinath there is a very powerful Bhairavi Yantra which effuses out powerful radiations all around and this effect makes the people around it feel calmness of mind.
-When the temple closes down for six months because of snow falls, during that time Narad Muni himself come down to the Shi Badrinath Dham Temple for regular Puja as evident for the fact that even after six long months the lamp filled with clarified butter (ghee) is seen to be still burning.
+It is to say that in Badrinath there is a very powerful Bhairavi Yantra which effuses out powerful radiations all around and this effect makes the people around it feel the calmness of mind.
+When the temple closes down for six months because of snowfalls, during that time Narad Muni himself comes down to the Shi Badrinath Dham Temple for regular Puja as evidenced by the fact that even after six long months the lamp filled with clarified butter (ghee) is seen to be still burning.
 It is also believed that there will be a disastrous landslide in near future and Badrinath will be out of reach of the common mass as it will be cut off from the world.
 Then, at that time Badrinath will be located at a lower elevation of 2,744 m about 17 km from Joshimath towards Lata and will be worshiped as Bhavishya Badri.

 Spiritual Upliftment is the primary reason to visit Chardham for the pilgrim.
-It is said that any Hindu who ever had visited these four sacred lands sense a spiritual connection from within.
+It is said that any Hindu who had visited these four sacred lands sensed a spiritual connection from within.
 One can not explain in mere words, the inner peace and serenity he/she feels in those sacred places.
-It is believed that no one can put a single toe on this land of Gods, unless the almighty attracts the soul.
-According to Hindu beliefs visiting Chardham is religious duty.
-Pilgrims believe that in order to achieve ‘Enlightenment’ by washing out all the sins which were gained through numerous births and rebirths, visiting these holy places is the best way.
+It is believed that no one can put a single toe on this land of Gods unless the almighty attracts the soul.
+According to Hindu beliefs visiting Chardham is a religious duty.
+Pilgrims believe that to achieve ‘Enlightenment’ by washing out all the sins which were gained through numerous births and rebirths, visiting these holy places is the best way.

 Best Time to Visit Chardham

-The best time to commence on the Chardham Yatra will be from May to October that too excluding the monsoons in July-September.In Akshaya Tritiya Gangotri and Yamunotri open its portal, and for Badrinath and Kedarnath on Basant Panchami and Maha Shiv Ratri.
-Then in Deepavali divine Gangotri closes and Yamunotri just after two days of Deepavali on Yama Dwitiya (Bhai Dooj) then Badrinath on Vijaya Dashami and on Kartik Poornima its Kedarnath.
-All the dates are decided by the governing committee of each temple and it’s priests and they take reference from their traditional almanac.
+The best time to commence the Chardham Yatra will be from May to October that too excluding the monsoons in July-September.In Akshaya Tritiya, Gangotri and Yamunotri open their portal and Badrinath and Kedarnath on Basant Panchami and Maha Shiv Ratri.
+Then on Deepavali, divine Gangotri closes and Yamunotri just after two days of Deepavali on Yama Dwitiya (Bhai Dooj) then Badrinath on Vijaya Dashami and Kartik Poornima is Kedarnath.
+All the dates are decided by the governing committee of each temple and its priests and they take reference from their traditional almanac.

-It is believed that on November to April, despite the fact that all the dhams remain under snow and not a single living soul resides there as these temples are located at the higher altitudes of Himalayas, still during this time that powerful hermits keeps meditating the Lord without any food and water in the caves for whole year around.
+It is believed that from November to April, even though all the dhams remain under snow and not a single living soul resides there as these temples are located at the higher altitudes of the Himalayas, still during this time that powerful hermits keep meditating with the Lord without any food and water in the caves for the whole year around.
 It is also said that only the fortunate enough get their spiritual guidance.